Titanomachy: The War of the Titans and the Olympians in Mythology

 The Return of Zeus and the Liberation of His Brothers

 When the Zeus He grew old, returned to Saturn and forced him to release his oppressed brothers.
-In this way, the united group of Olympian gods was created, ready to challenge the rule of the Titans.
+In this way, the united group of the Olympian gods was created, ready to challenge the sovereignty of Titans.

 The Battle Lines: Gods vs. Titans